greghendershott/frog/README.md

 # Markdown template files (experimental)

-Files with a `.mdt` extension are first evalutaed as templates (as described above for the various `xxx-template.html` files).
+Files with a `.mdt` extension are first evaluated as templates (as described above for the various `xxx-template.html` files).
 The resulting text is fed to the markdown parser, as for a `.md` plain markdown source.